Course#810 Grades: 9&10 Length: 2 semesters Credit: 1

 Animal Science is a lab and activity based course where students will complete real-life application of topics such as genetics, animal anatomy and physiology, animal nutrition, animal reproduction, animal health, and meat science.
 Students will have the opportunity to learn and understand the following industries: livestock; including beef, dairy, sheep, goats, and swine, poultry, and large (equine).
 Improving computer, workspace, and leadership skills will be a key component to the course.
 FFA participation and Supervised Agriculture Experience (SAE) involvement will be integral course components.

-This course will develop students’ understanding of the small and companion animal industry, animal anatomy and physiology, animal ethics and welfare issues, animal health, veterinary medicine, veterinary office practices, and animal services to humans.
-Content will expand students’ knowledge of the livestock industry and impact of animals in agriculture, along with other concepts already learned in Animal Science.
-Career exploration will focus on veterinarian, veterinary lab technicians, office lab assistant, small animal production, research lab assistant, and animal nutrition lab technician.
-Improving computer and workplace skills will be a focus.
-Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects will be strongly encouraged.
+This course will develop students' understanding of the small and companion animal industry, animal anatomy and physiology, animal ethics and welfare issues, animal health, veterinary medicine, veterinary office practices, and animal services to humans.
+Career exploration will focus on veterinariam, veterinary lab technicians, office lab assistant, small animal production, research lab assistant, and animal nutrition lab technician.
+Imorivng computer and workplace skills will be a focus.
+Participatin in FFA student organization activities and Supervised Agrictultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.